Blotch3D/Blotch3D/README.md

 than the default (BasicEffect) effect when drawing mostly opaque textures, so only use them when needed.

-The provided custom effect files are already compiled in the Blotch3D delivery from GitHub.
+The provided custom shader files are already compiled in the Blotch3D delivery from GitHub.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
-It is just the original MonoGame BasicEffect code with a few lines added for alpha test.
+It is just the original MonoGame BasicEffect shader code with a few lines added.
 The "make\_effects.bat" file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 Setting and dynamically changing a sprite's scale, orientation, and position
 ============================================================================

-Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite, or to an unmodified coordinate system if there is no parent.
-There are many static and instance methods of the Matrix class that let you easily set and change the scaling, translation, rotation, etc. of a matrix.
+Each sprite has a "Matrix" member that defines its orientation, scale, position, etc. relative to its parent sprite, or to an unmodified coordinate system if there is no parent.
+There are many static and instance methods of the Matrix class that let you easily set and change the scaling, position, rotation, etc. of a matrix.

 When you change anything about a sprite's matrix, you also change it for the child sprites, if any.
 That is, subsprites reside in the parent sprite's coordinate system.
 For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12 in world space.
-Likewise, rotation, shear, and translation are inherited, as well.
+Likewise, rotation, shear, and position are inherited, as well.

 There are also static and instance Matrix methods and operator overloads to "multiply" matrices to form a single matrix which combines the